Al-Aqsa Mosque: Umayyad period

 A mostly wooden, rectangular mosque on the Temple Mount site with a capacity for 3,000 worshippers is attested by the Gallic monk Arculf during his pilgrimage to Jerusalem in c.
 679–682.
 Its precise location is not known.
 The art historian Oleg Grabar deems it likely that it was close to the present mosque, while the historian Yildirim Yavuz asserts it stood at the present site of the Dome of Rock.
 The architectural historian K. A. C. Creswell notes that Arculf's attestation lends credibility to claims by some Islamic traditions and medieval Christian chronicles, which he otherwise deems legendary or unreliable, that the second Rashidun caliph, Umar (r.
 634–644), ordered the construction of a primitive mosque on the Temple Mount.
 However, Arculf visited Palestine during the reign of Caliph Mu'awiya I (r.
 661–680), founder of the Syria-based Umayyad Caliphate.
 Mu'awiya had been governor of Syria, including Palestine, for about twenty years before becoming caliph and his accession ceremony was held in Jerusalem.
-The 10th-century Jerusalemite scholar al-Mutahhar ibn Tahir al-Maqdisi claims Mu'awiya built a mosque on the Haram.
+The 10th-century Jerusalemite scholar Ibn Tahir claims Mu'awiya built a mosque on the Haram.

 There is disagreement as to whether the present al-Aqsa Mosque was originally built by the Umayyad caliph Abd al-Malik (r.
 685–705) or his successor, his son al-Walid I (r.
 705–715).
 Several architectural historians hold that Abd al-Malik commissioned the project and that al-Walid finished or expanded it.
 Abd al-Malik inaugurated great architectural works on the Temple Mount, including construction of the Dome of the Rock in c.
 691. A common Islamic tradition holds that Abd al-Malik simultaneously commissioned the Dome of the Rock and the al-Aqsa Mosque.
 As both were intentionally built on the same axis, Grabar comments that the two structures form "part of an architecturally thought-out ensemble comprising a congregational and a commemorative building", the al-Aqsa Mosque and the Dome of the Rock, respectively.
 Guy le Strange claims that Abd al-Malik used materials from the destroyed Church of Our Lady to build the mosque and points to possible evidence that substructures on the southeast corners of the mosque are remains of the church.